Breakfast Cookie Recipes?

 More Breakfast Cookie Recipes from around the Web

 Breakfast Cookies – A few weeks ago I was reading a blog by someone in California who mentioned breakfast cookies.
 Shortly after hearing of breakfast cookies, what should appear on the shelves of my local grocery store but Quaker Breakfast Cookies.
-What took them so long?
-Now I must admit, I did not take the time to read the Quaker nutrition label.
-I was too busy thinking how good these would be homemade.
-Found at Cookie Madness
+Found at Cookie Madness.

-FiberOne Breakfast Cookies – I’m back with another healthy breakfast recipe from The Sneaky Chef.
-Kids love cookies and won’t they be thrilled if we serve it for breakfast?
-Then bake these breakfast cookies, made with fiber one cereal, a brilliant flour blend, dried cranberries and walnuts.
+FiberOne Breakfast Cookies – I’m back with another healthy breakfast cookie recipes from The Sneaky Chef.
 Recipe from Eggless Cooking.

-All Natural Banana Oatmeal Cookies – Today’s recipe was sent to me by Sue, who found it on some junk mail.
-It was originally called “Sugarless Oatmeal Cookies” but I find this misleading because bananas, milk and raisins all have natural sugars.
-Name issue aside, I was interested enough to make a quick batch this afternoon.
-Found at Cookie Madness
+All Natural Banana Oatmeal Cookies – Today’s breakfast cookie recipes was sent to me by Sue, who found it on some junk mail.
+It was originally called “Sugarless Oatmeal Cookies.”
+Found at Cookie Madness.

 Banana Oatmeal Cookies – are the kind of cookies you can eat for breakfast without feeling the least bit guilty since they are full of good-for-you breakfast ingredients like oatmeal, bananas and walnuts.
-Found at Best Ever Cookie Collection.
+This favorite breakfast cookie recipes found at Best Ever Cookie Collection.

 Fig and Nut Breakfast Cookies- found at Cooking Light

-Do you have a great healthy cookie recipe suitable for breakfast or need help making your favorite breakfast cookie recipe healthy?
+Do you have any great healthy breakfast cookie recipes or need help making your favorite breakfast cookie recipes healthy?
 I’d love to hear from you.
-I love sharing healthy cookie recipes.
+I love sharing healthy cookie recipes